-The spinors $\xi^2$ are also preserved if we choose the flavor paramter such that $A_{\mu}^{34}=-V_\mu$, this corresponds to when $E^{56}$ takes the value $E^{56*}= {\io \bkt{\bpb}\over r_3} {1\over 2 \sqrt{2}}$.
-Up to an overall constant this corresponds to the second squashing independent point for ABJM discussed below.
+The spinors $\xi^2$ are also preserved if we choose the flavor parameter such that $A_{\mu}^{34}=-V_\mu$, this corresponds to when $E^{56}$ takes the value $E^{56*}= {\io \bkt{\bpb}\over r_3} {1\over 2 \sqrt{2}}$.
+Up to an overall constant this corresponds to the second squashing independent point for ABJ(M) discussed below.
 In this case four extra supercharges are preserved and the Killing $\xi^2$ is actually equal to $\xi^1$.